FuelLabs/sway/docs/src/basics/structs_tuples_and_enums.md

 #### Preferred usage

-The preferred way to use enums is to use the individual (not nested) enums directly because they are easily to follow and the lines are short
+The preferred way to use enums is to use the individual (not nested) enums directly because they are easy to follow and the lines are short:

 ```sway
 {{#include ../../../examples/enums/src/enums_preferred.sw}}